rugl/dennis/JavaCode/ReadMe.txt

-Each part of the java code has own's folder, and the folder has the same series code.
+Each part of the java code has its own's folder, and the folder has the same series code.